 - Sexual harassment - unwanted sexual advances, conduct or behaviour

-- Third-party harassment - bullying from those outside of an organisation
+- Third-party harassment - bullying from people outside of your organisation

 Workplace harassment advice for employees

-- Keep a record of all harassment incidents - this includes recording the name of the person harassing you, their position within the company and the type of harassment that is being inflicted upon you.
+- Keep a record of all harassment incidents - this includes recording the name of the person harassing you, their position within the company and the type of harassment inflicted upon you.
 Be specific about times, dates, locations and the names of any witnesses to the incident.
-Basically, gather as much information and evidence as you can, as this will only help your case.
+Basically, gather as much information and evidence as possible, as this will only help your case.

 - Get witnesses - talk to your colleagues and make sure they'll back you up by corroborating your evidence.
 If you're being bullied or harassed, there is a good chance that others are too.
 Team up and help each other.